ErdemTsyrenov/Lung-segmentation/README.md

 # Lung-segmentation
-Deep learning approach for lung segmentation
+Deep learning approach for lung segmentation.
-In this project we used dataset from Kaggle https://www.kaggle.com/nikhilpandey360/chest-xray-masks-and-labels In
+In this project we used dataset from Kaggle https://www.kaggle.com/nikhilpandey360/chest-xray-masks-and-labels We implemented 2 neural networks: simple convolutional model was used in lungsegmentation.ipynb, and U-Net model was used in lungsegmentation_UNet.ipynb.
+Both models were tested using dice coefficient.